hannesgnann-hub/easyalias/README.md

 - start from the terminal through `easya` if the app is installed at `/Applications/EasyAlias.app`
 - search and filter the alias list by name, command, or category (Favorites, Git, Docker, Navigation, Build)
 - build and run multi-step Automations (shell commands and timed waits) in a chosen working directory
+- schedule automations by clock time or local sunrise/sunset through `launchd`, and trigger them with a global keyboard shortcut
+- keep running in the macOS menu bar after the window is closed, and optionally start hidden at login

 The Mac App Store version can: